danclab/laMEG/windows_instructions.md

 ### Add a `license.txt`
 Go to <https://surfer.nmr.mgh.harvard.edu/registration.html> and copy it in `/usr/local/freesurfer`.

-## Enlarge your WSL memory allocation
+## Enlarge your Partition, Expand Necessary Internal Space
 By default WSL can only use up to 50% of your PC memory, which might not be enough for ``laMEG``.
 For instance you would need approx. 22Gb of memory to run the tutorials.
 To allow WSL to use more memory (here for instance 24Gb), create a `.wslconfig` file in C:/Users/``<your user name>``.